A Transfer Attack to Image Watermarks: Abstract

 \section{Abstract}

 Watermark has been widely deployed by industry to detect AI-generated images.
 The robustness of such watermark-based detector against evasion attacks in the white-box and black-box settings is well understood in the literature.
 However, the robustness in the \emph{no-box} setting is much less understood.
-In particular, multiple studies claimed that image watermark is robust in such setting.
 In this work, we propose a new transfer evasion attack to image watermark in the no-box setting.
 Our transfer attack adds a perturbation to a watermarked image to evade multiple surrogate watermarking models trained by the attacker itself, and the perturbed watermarked image also evades the target watermarking model.
-Our major contribution is to show that, both \emph{theoretically} and \emph{empirically}, watermark-based AI-generated image detector is not robust to evasion attacks even if the attacker does not have access to the watermarking model nor the detection API.
+Our major contribution is to show that, both \emph{theoretically} and \emph{empirically}, watermark-based AI-generated image detector based on existing watermarking methods is not robust to evasion attacks even if the attacker does not have access to the watermarking model nor the detection API.
+Our code is available at: \href{https://github.com/hifi-hyp/Watermark-Transfer-Attack}{https://github.com/hifi-hyp/Watermark-Transfer-Attack}.